Identification and Model Testing in Linear Structural Equation Models using Auxiliary Variables: Equivalence of IV Definitions

 \begin{lemma} There exist triples satisfying lemma \ref{lemma:halftrek} iff there exist triples satisfying the lemma AND $\forall z_i,z_j$, if $z_j$ is on path $p_i$, then $z_i$ is not on path $p_j$. \end{lemma}

-\begin{proof} Using lemma \ref{lemma:halftrek}, we can generate a set of triples where all paths are half-treks.
+\begin{proof} Using lemma \ref{lemma:halftrek}, we can generate a set of triples where all paths are composed of successive half-treks.
 Suppose that $\exists i,j$ s.t. $z_i$ is on path $p_j$ and $z_j$ is on path $p_i$.
-Since $p_i$ is a half-trek, $z_i$ is the only node in $Left$ in $p_i$, with all other nodes being in $Right$.
-If $p_i$ does not start with a bidirected edge, $p_i$ is a directed path, and $p_i$ is also in $Right$.
-Since $z_i$ is in $p_j$, and $p_i$ and $p_j$ have no sided intersection, the path must start with a bidirected edge (otherwise $z_i$ is in both $Left$ and $Right$ - and thus cannot have an intersection).
-Similarly, $p_j$ must start with a bidirected edge.

-Furthermore, since $p_i$ starts with a bidrected edge, the intersection with $p_j$ must happen on a directed path to $y$.
-The same constraints apply to $p_j$.
-The resulting structure is shown in figure \ref{fig:2intersect}.
-Note that $z_i$ and $z_j$ can be directly connected by a bidirected edge, and in this case, both paths can traverse this edge.
-This case does not change our analysis.

-We will construct alternate triples for $z_i$ and $z_j$ which do not intersect with each other.
-In particular, we will switch the paths of the two instrumental variables.
-That is, the triples $(z_i,p_i,W_i), (z_j,p_j,W_j)$ will be changed to $(z_i,p_j[z_i \sim y],W'_i), (z_j,p_i[z_j\sim y],W'_j)$.
-To prove that such modified triples exist, and satisfy theorem \ref{thm:IS}, several things need to be proved:
+We know that $p_i$ and $p_j$ must start with bidirected edges, making $z_i$ in Left in $p_i$ and $z_j$ in Left in $p_j$ (otherwise $z_i$ or $z_j$ would be in both Left and Right of its path, giving a sided intersection).
+Similarly, we know that $p_i[... z_j \rightarrow ...]$ and $p_j[...z_i\rightarrow ...]$, since no sided intersection requires that the variables be in $Right$ of the other path.